iliabv/emacs-bpr/README.md

 - show progress messages in echo area
 - open window with process's output buffer in case of errors

-`bpr` is best suitable for running tests or builds for your projects, but you can run any processes with it.
+`bpr` is most suitable for running tests or builds for your projects, but you can run any processes with it.

 # Example
 ![progress-messages  example](./img/progress-messages.gif)